reductstore/reductstore/docs/http-api/entry-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="query" name="ts" type="Integer" required="false" %}
 A UNIX timestamp in microseconds.
-If it is empty, returns the latest record.
+If it is empty, the latest record is returned.
 {% endswagger-parameter %}

 {% swagger-response status="200: OK" description="The record is found and returned in body of the response" %}